bdadgreg/mig/doc/concepts.rst

 Upon generation, additional fields are appended to the action:

-* PGPSignature: all of the parameters above are concatenated into a string and signed with the investigator's private GPG key.
-The signature is part of the action, and used by agents to verify that an action comes from a trusted investigator.
+* PGPSignature: all of the parameters above are concatenated into a string and signed with the investigators private GPG key.
+The signature is part of the action, and used by agents to verify that an action comes from a trusted investigator. `PGPSignature` is an array that contains one or more signature from authorized investigators.
-* PGPSignatureDate: is the date of the PGP signature, used as a timestamp of the action creation.
-* ValidFrom and ExpireAt: two dates that constrains the validity of the action to a time window.
+* ValidFrom and ExpireAt: two dates that constrains the validity of the action to a UTC time window.

 Actions files are submitted to the API or the Scheduler directly.
 Eventually, the PGP signature will be verified by intermediary components, and in any case